karaoc/dayz.test/[Server-Hosting]-RaidSettings.md

 Float.
 It is a damage multiplier for all bullet type damages to Expansion base parts.
 For example with the default value of 2, a bullet that does 65 damage will do 65 * 2 damage to the wall, so 130.** Less than 1 values work here as well, so 0x will disable damage** to base parts, and .5x will halve them.
 Note, walls currently have an HP of 30,000.

 ### "CanRaidSafes"
 Bool.
-If set to 1, allow to players to raid expansion safes.
-- 0 = Will not do what 1 do and instead do nothing.
+- 0 = Players won't be able to destroy Expansion safes.
-- 1 = Every vehicles on the map will have a marker displayed on the map on their position.
+- 1 = Allow to players to raid expansion safes.

 ### "SafeExplosionDamageMultiplier"
 Float.
 It is a damage multiplier for all explosion type damages to Expansion base parts.
 For example with the default value of 50, a grenade that does 50 damage will do 50 * 50 damage to the safe, so 2500.
 For reference, vanilla grenades do 50 damage, Expansion rockets do 300, and C4 does 600.
 Less than 1 values work here as well, so 0x will disable damage to base parts, and .5x will halve them.
 Note, safes currently have 20,000 15,000 and 10,000 HP.